dkirrane/kafka-stream-sample/README.md

 # 2022-12-01 | 13:40:22.592 |  INFO | kstream-sample-63e9867a-2747-48e9-8890-62579c4a1a4f-StreamThread-1                                   | o.apache.kafka.clients.consumer.internals.SubscriptionState  | [Consumer clientId=kstream-sample-63e9867a-2747-48e9-8890-62579c4a1a4f-StreamThread-1-restore-consumer, groupId=null] Seeking to EARLIEST offset of partition kstream-sample-sampleStateStore-changelog-3
 ```

-# 8. Issue T-5AHCQ
+# 9. Issue T-5AHCQ
 - The KStream instances will State transition from RUNNING to REBALANCING
-- The new KStream instance from step 7 above will work.
+- The new KStream instance from step 8 above will work.
-- The existing KStream instances from step 2 above will no longer consume messages.
+- The existing KStream instances from step 3 above will no longer consume messages.
 They stay in this state and never recover.
 - The only workaround found to-date was to restart the existing KStream instances.

-# 9. KStream Logs
+# 10. Logs
-In the logs
+In existing KStream instances you will see logs:

-- After Triggering KStream Rebalance you will see all instances e.g.
+- After Triggering KStream Rebalance  e.g.
 `State transition from RUNNING to PARTITIONS_ASSIGNED`

 - Restore Consumer Thread subscribes to changelog topic e.g.